sandydunlop/website/docs/markista/Markista-Javadoc/markista/model/Deprecation.md

 ### FOR_REMOVAL

-public static final [io.github.sandydunlop.markista.model.Deprecation](Deprecation.md) FOR_REMOVAL
+public static final FOR_REMOVAL FOR_REMOVAL